vals-productions/sqlighter/README.md

 # SQLighter

-Object Oriented SQLite implementation for Android and iOS mobile platforms.
+SQLighter is Object Oriented SQLite implementation for Android and iOS mobile platforms.

-SQLighter provides functionality to work with basic SQL statements, provides some ORM features, DB schema versioning/management and native object/JSON conversions for easy information exchange with the server.
+* Provides basic SQL capabilities and flexibilty
+* ORM convenience
+* Database schema versioning management
+* JSON mappings
+* Portability of your implementation between Android and iOS platforms by being compliant with J2ObjC code translation standards.

 SQLighter is compatible with [J2ObjC](http://j2objc.org) technology.

-You should be able to code SQLite database related logics in java for your Android device and translate/reuse your code in your iOS mobile application using [J2ObjC](http://j2objc.org) tool from Google.
+You should be able to code SQLite database related logics in java programming language for your Android application and translate/reuse your code for your iOS mobile application using [J2ObjC](http://j2objc.org) tool from Google.

 You can also use SQLighter independently on either of the platforms.